Jiacai Liu's personal website

 Table of Contents

-Before we discuss Rewrite Bun in Rust, there's something that needs to be said, because no one is saying it.
+Before we discuss Rewrite Bun in Rust, there is something that needs to be said—because no one else is saying it.

 Bun stands where it does today because of Zig.

-Jarred chose Zig back then not because it was "cool," but because Zig enabled a small team to rapidly prototype a high-performance JS runtime without a GC, without a heavy runtime.
+Jarred chose Zig back then not because it was "cool," but because Zig enabled a small team to rapidly prototype a high-performance JS runtime without a garbage collector or a heavy runtime.
 Zig's low friction, direct memory manipulation, and straightforward C interop were the core reasons Bun could punch above its weight on performance with an extremely small team in its early days.
-The architecture, data structures, and low-level design of Bun that you see today – that was shaped by Zig.
+The architecture, data structures, and low-level design of Bun as it exists today were shaped by Zig.

-Jarred himself said: the architecture doesn't change, the data structures don't change.
+Jarred himself said: the architecture doesn't change, and the data structures don't change.

 In plain English: the skeleton that the Rust rewrite inherits was built with Zig.
-Building the foundation with Zig, shipping the product with Zig, raising funding with Zig, and then switching to a more "mainstream" tech stack after the company gets acquired and has grown strong – there's nothing wrong with this.
-It's a normal business decision.
-That's how tech debt works in Silicon Valley startups.
+Building the foundation with Zig, shipping the product with Zig, raising funding with Zig, and then switching to a more "mainstream" tech stack after being acquired and growing strong—there is nothing wrong with this.
+It is a standard business decision.
+That is how tech debt is managed in Silicon Valley startups.

 The Zig community doesn't need Bun's gratitude, but please don't pretend this rewrite happened because Zig itself is inadequate.

-The Real Issue No One Dares to Say
+The Real Issue No One Dares to Address

 Now, let's discuss the rewrite itself.